ZKBitcoinToken/ubuntu-22-24-Miner/README.md

 It should run!

-Edit the 1zkBTCMiner.sh file and _zkBitcoinMiner.conf to edit your settings
+<h2>Edit the 1zkBTCMiner.sh file and _zkBitcoinMiner.conf to edit your settings</h2>